 Prior to being approved for tuition assistance, it is mandatory that all Marines complete the HEP online course.
 Marines at remote locations may complete the training online, print the completion certificate, sign it and provide a copy to the Lifelong Learning Center for entry into your student record.

 Tuition Assistance Orientation Training

 The Tuition Assistance Orientation Training provides the basis of paying for college while on active duty and establishing an undergraduate knowledge base necessary for successful college admissions and academics.
 Participants will learn:

 Complete the HEP online course prior to attending training.
 Training is open to Marines and family members.

 The My Career Advancement Account Scholarship is a workforce development program that provides eligible military spouses with financial assistance for licenses, certifications or associate degrees to pursue an occupation or career field.
 Please visit the MyCAA webpage for more information.

-Contact the Career Resource Management Center and the Lifelong Learning Education Center at 619-524-1275 for additional information regarding availability of tuition assistance for service members, spouses and authorized dependents.
+Contact the Career Resource Management Center and the Lifelong Learning Education Center at 619-524-1275 or 619-524-8158 for additional information regarding availability of tuition assistance for service members, spouses and authorized dependents.